 The Ouchie Cap is the next best thing to magic!
 You may choose from two adorable animal-shaped caps – Toby the puppy and Tulip the bunny – imagined into reality by a frustrated dad, just trying to make his kid quit hurting and quit crying.

 These almost magical caps are convenient.
-Simply zap the two gel child ice packs in the microwave.
+Simply zap the two gel packs in the microwave.
 Then insert the non-toxic, latex free gel packs inside the cap.
 Finally, adjust Toby or Tulip to fit your child’s head.